Gratia2533/cryyy/AutoALTidy/README.md

 ├── partial_box/    #Annotation of particles that increase with each iteration │   ├── initail/micrograph_{i}.box for i in range (0, 70)   #Generate by initial_random_select.py manually
 │   └── iter{k}/micrograph_{i}.box for i in range (0, 70), for k in range (1,9)     #Generate automatically when correction processing
-└── evaluation/{change foldername} #Evaluation saving directory, generate automatically when auto Active Learning processing
+└── evaluation/{changeable foldername}/ #Evaluation saving directory, generate automatically when auto Active Learning processing
     ├── initail_evaluation.html
     └── iter{k}_evaluation.html, for k in range (1,9)